- Why we tokenize

 Why we tokenize

-When faced with text for analysis, we must convert the text into numbers for the LLM.
-By breaking the text into smaller units, called tokens, we create a finite vocabulary for the LLM to operate on.
-Tokens matter because they represent the corpus using a defined vocabulary.
+When faced with text for analysis, the LLM must convert it into numbers for analysis.
+By breaking the text into smaller units, called tokens, we can create a finite vocabulary for the LLM to operate on.
+Tokens matter because they represent the corpus using a defined vocabulary and provide a bridge to numerical embeddings that the LLM uses.

-If the tokenizer segments relevant terminology poorly (e.g., by fragmenting key personality terms into obscure subparts, such as “ps” and “ychology”), the model may find it harder to learn fluent and coherent patterns in the psychological domain.
+If the tokenizer segments relevant terminology poorly (e.g., by fragmenting a term like “alexithymia” into obscure subparts, such as “alex” and “ithymia”), the model may find it harder to learn fluent and coherent patterns in the psychological domain.
+Modern tokenizers are generally able to avoid these situations but if you build your own care is required.

-This is why it is critical to know what goes into training data, something we know little about despite efforts by advocacy for transparency and vendors trying to increase transparency.
-Corpus composition influences model understanding and fairness.
+This is one of several reasons why it is critical to know what goes into training data, something we know little about despite efforts by advocacy for transparency and vendors trying to increase transparency (another we want to know training data is that it can impact bias).
+To put it another way, corpus composition influences model understanding and fairness.

 Tokens as model vocabulary